Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: On the relation of the Lie algebra and the BV approaches to the deformation problem

+The above statements agree with the theorems of Section \ref{S:homologicalapp} where it is proven that two-dimensional cohomology of $L$ with coefficients in $U(YM)$ and in $U(TYM)$ correspond to SUSY deformations in reduced and unreduced cases.
 We see that BV approach leads to wider class of SUSY deformations. {\footnote { One can modify the arguments of Section \ref{S:homologicalapp} to cover the additional deformations arising in BV formalism.
 The modification is based on consideration of A$\ity$ deformations of associative algebras $U(YM)$ and $U(TYM).$}} However, one can prove that all super Poincar\'e invariant deformations in the reduced case are covered by the constructions of Sections \ref{S:homologicalapp}.
-The proof is based on the remark that the groups $H^i(L,U(YM))$ do not contain $\Spin (10)$-invariant elements for $i>2.$ (This remark can be derived from the considerations of Section \ref{S:calc}.)
-Notice, however, that the group $H^i(L,U(TYM))$ contains $\Spin (10)$-invariant element for $i=3$.
+The proof is based on the remark that the groups $\rH^i(L,U(YM))$ do not contain $\Spin (10)$-invariant elements for $i>2.$ (This remark can be derived from the considerations of Section \ref{S:calc}.)
+Notice, however, that the group $\rH^i(L,U(TYM))$ contains $\Spin (10)$-invariant element for $i=3$.
 This element is responsible for the super Poincar\'e invariant deformation of L$\ity$ action of supersymmetry, but it generates a trivial infinitesimal variation of action functional.
 However, corresponding formal deformation constructed in Section \ref{E:Formal} can be non-trivial.